skarokin/ref-type/README.md

 # ref-type
 First full-stack project

 Used this amazing repository https://github.com/gionathas/speed-typing to set up the base typing game logic (I'm not very good with React).
-I then modified it to feel more natural, i.e. monkeytype-esque.
+It is heavily modified

 # immediate-concerns
 1. After fixing word-break issue, Caret is always stuck at the end of each word (duh)